jsnajdr/zero-to-react/README.md

 ## Local state

-Rerender just parts of the tree
+Rerender just parts of the tree.
+Maintain local private state of a component.

+Task: Display the cost only after clicking "more".
+Hide it after clicking "less".

 ## HOCs and data binding